FPL Heisenberg's Captain Series

 Welcome to the latest article in a new series for the 2020/21 Fantasy Premier League season from @FPL_Heisenberg for FPL Bet.
 In this weekly series, Heisenberg will be looking into the best captaincy options, as well as ‘outside of the box' captaincy choices for each Gameweek.
 Heisenberg has a proven track record in FPL, having finished inside the top 32k in each of the last 6 seasons, including a best finish of 836th.
 Let's cook!

-Harry Kane at home to an Aston Villa side who are conceding lots of goals in their recent games, seems too good a chance to miss for many.
+Harry Kane at home to a Wolves side with no clean sheets in their last 3 games, seems too good a chance to miss for many.

 Kane has been a goal threat for many years in the Premier League, but his assist threat is something he's added to his game.
 His passing ability has always been exceptional, but tactically he was more the man to get on the end of passes, now he's creating chances for his teammates too.
 The stats show how much better he's become creatively and he now has the most FPL assists of any player which is outstanding.